 Currently, the BPH treatment cohort is typically younger patients with significant symptoms.

-Usually, they have tried the various medications or holistic remedies available and failed to get sufficient improvement.
-Or they could not tolerate the medications side effects.
-Also, many patients rule out surgery because of its inherent risks or procedure side effects.
+Usually, they have tried the various medications or holistic prostate treatment remedies available and failed to get sufficient improvement.
+Or they could not tolerate the medication’s side effects.
+Also, many patients rule out surgery because of their inherent risks or procedure side effects.

 The success of many treatment options for BPH is dependent on prostate gland size.